Best Beginner’s Guide For Cybersecurity Recon with Python

 SRV – Service Discovery

-SRV records specify hostname and port for services such as SIP, LDAP, Kerberos, VoIP, Microsoft services, and game servers.
+SRV records specify a hostname and port for services such as SIP, LDAP, Kerberos, VoIP, Microsoft services, and game servers.
 They can uncover:

 • Internal authentication services